 Number of Visits

 Each household may visit up to two different campsites within 12 months of the date they made their donation to the Harris Center.
 To ensure equitable access to this special experience, each visit is limited to a maximum of two consecutive overnights.

 Reservations open for the season on April 1 at 9 a.m. or, in years when April 1 falls on a weekend, at 9 a.m. the following Monday.
-Although we typically take reservations by phone, due to the COVID-19 pandemic reservations for 2020 camping must be made by email.
-To reserve a site, please email Miles Stahmann.
-Make sure to include your phone number so that he can call you to confirm your reservation.
+We take reservations both by phone at (603) 525-3394 and by email to Miles Stahmann, though phone reservations are preferred.
+If you request a reservation by email, please make sure to include your phone number so that we can call you to confirm.
 Please note that weekend dates in July and August typically fill early.